-PDS Partners: Bridging Research to Practice is a double-blind, peer reviewed journal, sponsored by the National Association for Professional Development Schools (NAPDS). (perhaps you can put a sentence here about how NAPDS members receive and/or have access to the journal) The journal publishes two issues each year plus an annual themed issue.
+PDS Partners: Bridging Research to Practice is a double-blind, peer reviewed journal, sponsored by the National Association for Professional Development Schools (NAPDS).
+PDS Partners is mailed to all members of NAPDS.
+The journal publishes two issues each year plus an annual themed issue.
 The journal shares innovative practices, highlights action research, and promotes collaborative inquiry related to school-university partnerships and the Professional Development School (PDS) model.

 Aim and Scope

 Professional Development School partnerships and school-university partnerships are critical components of educator preparation as well as the professional development of current educators.
 PDS Partners: Bridging Research to Practice provides a publication outlet for individuals who are involved in work in Professional Development Schools or school-university partnerships.
 Articles printed in PDS Partners are relevant to those involved in Professional Development School and School-University partnerships.

 To that end, the editorial team welcomes articles related to school-university partnerships, Professional Development Schools, and other efforts related to teacher education and/or professional development that involve collaborations between PK-12 schools and universities.
 Published articles provide details about PDS initiatives and experiences that may include practice-focused articles, articles that include both research and practice, or other longer descriptions of school-university partnership work.

 The Editorial Team accepts articles from all individuals involved in PDS work, but is especially interested in articles from author teams that include people who are based in PK-12 settings.
 These individuals include but are not limited to building-level administrators, district leadership, and teachers.